fametrano/fametrano.github.io/_pages/bbt202210-essec.md

 ## Exam

 There will five homework assignments, each one worth one point.
-Assignment can be tackled by group of students, up to three, no more.
+Assignments can be tackled by group of students, up to three, no more.

 The final exam on December 6 will have ten multiple choice questions, each one worth one point,